 SEA invites more stories from anyone interested in contributing to the glossary.
 These contributions will add to the narrative of the pandemic.
 Please contribute your stories HERE.

-Based on the glossary an online exhibition along with an online symposium reflecting on and projecting from the emerging patterns, will be held.
-This symposium will take place on the 4th and 5th of June 2021 from 1200 to 1500 GMT.
-Details of the symposium will be announced soon.
+Based on the glossary an online exhibition along with an online symposium reflecting on and projecting from the emerging patterns, was held.